gatsbyjs/error-testing/README.md

 ## Adding a new error

 Create a new project based on the [hello-world starter](https://github.com/gatsbyjs/gatsby-starter-hello-world) or copy/paste one of the existing projects inside `./sites` to a new folder inside `./sites` with the name being an ID from the [errormap][errormap].
+Make sure to run a `yarn install` after adding/copying a site.

+You'll also need to add a new option to the CLI inside `./cli/index.js` with the `name` as the ID, `message` as the longer description.

 [errormap]: https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/structured-errors/error-map.ts